canonical/discourse-gatekeeper/src-docs/types_.py.md

 Represents an index page with no required changes.

 Attrs:  content: The content including the navigation table.  url: The URL to the index page.

+---

+## <kbd>class</kbd> `NoopPageAction`
+Represents a page with no required changes.

+Attrs:  content: The documentation content of the page.